-We have filed our Annual Report on Form 10-K for the year ended December 31, 2020 with the SEC.
+We have filed our Annual Report on Form 10-K for the year ended December 31, 2021 with the SEC.
 It is available free of charge at the SEC's web site at www.sec.gov.
-Upon written request by a Unity stockholder, we will mail without charge a copy of our Annual Report on Form 10-K, including the financial statements and financial statement schedules, but excluding exhibits to the Annual Report on Form 10-K. Exhibits to our expenses in furnishing the requested exhibit.
+Upon written request by a Unity stockholder, we will mail without charge a copy of our Annual Report on Form 10-K, including the financial statements and financial statement schedules, but excluding exhibits to the Annual Report on Form 10-K. Exhibits to the Annual Report on Form 10-K are available upon payment of a reasonable fee, which is limited to our expenses in furnishing the requested exhibit.
 All requests should be directed to the Corporate Secretary, Unity Biotechnology, Inc., 285 East Grand Ave., South San Francisco, CA 94080.